Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Model Description

+{and the two expressions above can be used to obtain the Radon--Nikodym derivative that defines the change of measure from $\hat{\mathbb Q}$ to $\mathbb Q$:}

-In deducing the form of $\process L$ we started from expected values conditioned on $\mathcal F_t$.
-However, we will mainly be interested to expected values conditioned at $\mathcal F_0$ so that for all the applications in the following sections we will be using the formula above with $t = 0$ and $T = t$, namely
+In deducing the form of $\process L$ we started from expected values conditioned on $\mathcal F_t$. {Throughout this work, h}owever, we will mainly be interested {in} expected values conditioned at $\mathcal F_0$ so that for all the applications in the following sections we will be using the formula above with $t = 0$ and $T = t$, namely

-\begin{ass} In the following we will be considering deterministic interest rates both for the domestic and for the foreign economy.
+\begin{ass} In the following we will be considering deterministic interest rates both for the {liquid--currency} and for the {contractual--currency} economy.
 This means that the money market accounts will be described by

 in place of \eqref{eqn:B} and \eqref{eqn:Bhat}.
-To lighten the notation, in most cases we will drop the $t$-dependency for $r(t)$ and $\hat r(t)$ in the following equations. \end{ass}
+To lighten the notation, in most cases we will drop the $t$--dependency for $r(t)$ and $\hat r(t)$ in the following equations. \end{ass}

 The process defined in Eq \eqref{eqn:L} has to be a martingale in the foreign measure.
 This condition can be used to determine, together with Assumption \ref{ass:detRates}, the drift of $\process X$.
-By Ito's rule, the dynamics of $\process L$ can be written as
+By Ito's {formula}, the dynamics of $\process L$ can be written as

 If for example we assume a lognormal dynamics for the FX rate